shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-side-page-caps.md

   bid
 - Coca-Cola wins ad slot 1, Nike wins ad slot 2

-Example Buy-side Cap in Action, Enforcing Correctly, but Not as Expected
+## Example Buy-side cap in action, enforcing correctly, but not as expected

 Let's say you have the same setup as described above.
 If you apply page caps to the Coca-Cola advertiser and run the AST ad call, the following